AntonLydike/filecheck/README.md

 While our filecheck supports [numeric capture](https://llvm.org/docs/CommandGuide/FileCheck.html#filecheck-numeric-substitution-blocks)
 (`[[#%.3x,VAR:]]` will capture a three-digit hex number), we don't support arithmetic expressions on these captured values at the moment.
 We also don't support the "Pseudo Numeric Variable" `@LINE`.

+### Special Feature Flags:

+This version of filecheck implements some non-standard extensions to LLVMs filecheck.
+These are disabled by default but can be enabled through the environment variable `FILECHECK_FEATURE_ENABLE=...`.
+Avialable extensions are documented here:

+- `MLIR_REGEX_CLS`: Add additional special regex matchers to match MLIR/LLVM constructs:
+  - `\V` will match any SSA value name (without the `%`)